wadelau/wadelau.github.io/hanjst/hanjst-nodejs.md

 ### Hanjst with node.js
 ---

 Hanjst has potential power to run in server-side with `node.js`.
+Just like any other JavaScript libraries which run with `node.js` in back-end environments.

 Developers from front-end or back-end are encouraged to import Hanjst into `npm` for convenient and widely usage.